canonical/netbox/charm/docs/how-to/contribute.md

 ### Configure NetBox

-NetBox required a redis server to work correctly.
+NetBox required a Redis server to work correctly.
 This can be set using configuration options, like:

 ```bash